dcdpr/did-btc1/chapters/CRUD-Operations.md

-`keyBytes` value used to generate the deterministic **did:btc1**, one for each of the following three Bitcoin address types for the Bitcoin `network` specified by the DID: Pay-to-Public-Key-Hash (P2PKH), Pay-to-Witness-Public-Key-Hash (P2WPKH), and Pay-to-::Taproot:: (P2TR).
+`keyBytes` value used to generate the deterministic **did:btc1**, one for each of the following three Bitcoin address types for the Bitcoin `network` specified by the DID: Pay-to-Public-Key-Hash (P2PKH), Pay-to-Witness-Public-Key-Hash (P2WPKH), and Pay-to-Taproot (P2TR).
 Spends from these three addresses can be produced only through signatures from the `keyBytes`'s associated private key.
 Each ::Beacon:: is of the type SingletonBeacon.
 The algorithm returns a `services` array.